JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 herself.
 She never quarrelled, she never took offence; she only kept a certain distance, obstinately and civilly, between the rest of them and herself.
-Add to this that, plain as she was, there was just a dash of something that wasn’t like a housemaid, and that WAS like a lady, about her.
+Add to this that, plain as she was, there was just a dash of something that wasn’t like a housemaid, and that _Was_ like a lady, about her.
 It might have been in her voice, or it might have been in her face.
 All I can say is, that the other women pounced on it like lightning the first day she came into the house, and said (which was most unjust) that